vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/limit.md

         When using `LIMIT` in either syntax above, it is important to use an `ORDER BY` clause that constrains the output into a unique order.
 Otherwise, you will get an unpredictable subset of the output.

-!!! compatibility "Legacy version compatibility"

-    In Nebula Graph 2.6.0, `GO` statements support the new `LIMIT` syntax.
-Some operators related to `LIMIT` support computing pushdown.

 ## LIMIT in native nGQL statements